-The Going Concern section of the Company's Accounting policies on pages 20 to 21, indicates that due to the unprecedented nature of the current situation regarding the future impact on the Company from COVID-19, the directors have highlighted a material uncertainty which may cast significant doubt regarding the Company's ability to continue as a going concern.
+The Going Concern section of the Company's Accounting policies on page 21, indicates that due to the Group's external debt facilities maturing on 18 June 2024 and the process of refinancing not yet having commenced, the directors have highlighted material uncertainties at this time which may cast significant doubt regarding the Group's ability to continue as a going concern.
+The Directors conclude that a material uncertainty exists in respect of Aberdeen International Airport Limited as a result of the material uncertainty present at AGS Airports Holdings Limited.